gardener/gardener/docs/usage/custom-dns-config.md

 If incompatible changes are applied by mistake, simply delete the content of the `ConfigMap` and re-apply.
 This should bring the cluster DNS back to functioning state.

-## Known Issues
+## Node Local DNS

-The custom DNS configuration may not work as expected in conjunction with [`NodeLocalDNS`](node-local-dns.md).
+The [custom DNS configuration](custom-dns-config.md) may not work as expected in conjunction with `NodeLocalDNS`.
 With `NodeLocalDNS`, ordinary dns queries targeted at the upstream DNS servers, i.e. non-kubernetes domains, will not end up at CoreDNS, but will instead be directly sent to the upstream DNS server.
-Therefore, configuration applying to non-kubernetes entities, e.g. the `istio.server` block in the example above, may not have any effect with `NodeLocalDNS` enabled.
+Therefore, configuration applying to non-kubernetes entities, e.g. the `istio.server` block in the [custom DNS configuration](custom-dns-config.md) example, may not have any effect with `NodeLocalDNS` enabled.
 If this kind of custom configuration is required, forwarding to upstream DNS has to be disabled.
 This can be done by setting the option (`spec.systemComponents.nodeLocalDNS.disableForwardToUpstreamDNS`) in the `Shoot` resource to `true`:
 ```yaml
 ...